-Now that you know the signs to look for to tell if you’ve got a leak in your roof, it’s time to move on to what you can do about it.
+Now that you know the tell tale roof leak signs to look for, here’s what you can do about it.

 How to find a leak in your roof

-Obviously the best thing you can do is call a professional roof repair and replacement company like Gutter and Roof Repairs as we will be able to come out to your home, evaluate the issue quickly for you and provide a course of action that will fix your roof and guarantee there’s no more leaks.
+Obviously the best thing you can do is call a professional roof repair and replacement company to come out to your home, evaluate the issue quickly for you and provide a course of action that will fix your roof and guarantee there’s no more leaks.

 Note: If you’re not confident in your handyman skills or aren’t good with heights, it’s a always better to call a professional as you may cause more damage than you fix if you get something wrong.

 If you get into your roof cavity and have a look around you want to keep an eye out for mould in your roof.
 Where there’s moisture, there’s usually mould.